We just spent a half hour with Sarah Palin one hour ago.

 They live and die, not just criticizing, but destroying or trying to Republicans.

-And Andrea Mitchell said, What is the impact on the Democrat Party to have this much energy and excitement on the Republican side?
+And Andrea Mitchell said, what is the impact on the Democrat Party to have this much energy and excitement on the Republican side?

 Sarah Palin demonstrates every single day why she was such a bad choice for vice president, why she would be such a bad choice for the nomination of her party.

-And I think this is really about selling books and selling out old friendships, because if she can gin up the right, she can sell a lot of books and she can make a lot of money.
+And I think this is really about selling books and selling out old friendships because if she can gin up the right, she can sell a lot of books and she can make a lot of money.

 That's after all what she did.

-These are the people who brought her to prime time, and this is the thanks they all get, including John McCain, who had to have a phone call with his aides today to apologize to them on behalf of Sarah Palin, since she doesn't have the decency to apologize for getting rich by whacking them.
+These are the people who brought her to prime time, and this is the thanks they all get, including John McCain, who had to have a phone call with his age today to apologize to them on behalf of Sarah Palin, since she doesn't have the decency to apologize for getting rich by whacking them.

 Oh, she took the shekels like Judas, and she's selling everyone out along the way.